Redwall: Locations

 The books are centered around Redwall Abbey, a red sandstone abbey built after the events of Mossflower.
 It is home to many of the good animals of Mossflower Woods.
 Also important is the mountain fortress called Salamandastron, home to the Badger Lords and the famed hares of the Long Patrol, the mountain's army.
-There are many other places, such as the fortress Riftgard, Loamhedge, and Green Isle.
-Also, a main waterway is the River Moss.
-Other stories, like The Bellmaker and The Legend of Luke, most of the story takes place onboard sailing ships and many dangers are only those involving the weather and damage resulting from such.
+Other notable places include the fortress Riftgard, Loamhedge, and Green Isle.
+A main recurring waterway is the River Moss.
+In other stories, like The Bellmaker and The Legend of Luke, most of the story takes place aboard sailing ships.

 There are also the far northern lands; much of the wildlife in the books from those lands are those native to Scotland specifically, such as pine martens and golden eagles.
-As well as the northern lands, there are islands featured in the series; usually, each island is featured in one book only.
+There are also islands featured in the series; usually, each island is featured in one book only.